shjang7/sample-app/README.md

 ## Main Features

 - Sign up (Create user)

 - Log in / Log out (Authentication)
   * Session keeps login status during web site opening
   * Cookies keeps login status for remembering next time open web browser

 - Delete user
   * Admin account user can delete any other user

 - Email confirm
   * After sign up, user can click the activation link what has been sent through the email
   * When user forget password, they can reset password through sending email confirmation

 - Post upload
   * User write posts optionally including a image

+- Following / Followers
+  * User can see a list of the following or the followers
+  * User can see posts from oneself of the followed users

 ## Deployment in Heroku